Marslanali/husarion-rosbot-2-gazebo-simulation/README.md

 ### Run the Gazebo
-Load the Gazebo simulator in separate terminals using the following commands:
+Load the Gazebo simulator in separate terminals using the following commands

 `roslaunch rosbot_gazebo rosbot_gazebo_demo.launch`